Research Strategy 2020-24

 By driving breakthrough science for Predator Free 2050, the Research Strategy addresses a critical strategic gap in the New Zealand Research, Science & Technology system.
 This will be accomplished through multiple mechanisms including Capability Development, Co-Funding and Supporting Applications to other Contestable Funds, and Direct Investment of uniquely positioned key providers, supported by smaller investments into Enabling Elements for the Predator Free mission.

 To date we have provided student fieldwork grants, PhD scholarships and Postdoctoral research grants.
-Other opportunities pending.
+With other opportunities in the pipeline for the future should further Government or philanthropic funding become available.